I write about science and society.

-I founded and serve as editor-in-chief for the Michigan AWIS blog, which I created to elevate the voices of women in STEM in the Michigan community.
-We provide these women a platform to share their stories and highlight the work they're doing with the aim of increasing visibility of diverse voices in STEM.
-I also edit for Michigan Science Writers, and through my GSA fellowship, I'm working with geology grant recipients to help them find their narratives and share their science.
+I founded and served as editor-in-chief for the Michigan AWIS blog, which I created to elevate the voices of women in STEM in the Michigan community.
+I also edited for Michigan Science Writers, and through my GSA fellowship, I worked with geology grant recipients to help them find their narratives and share their science.
 I find it incredibly rewarding to help people craft their stories the way they want them to be told.

-I love helping people find their narrative and editing pieces to ensure stories are told smoothly and with the author's intended effect.
+I love helping people find their narrative and editing pieces to ensure stories are told smoothly, accurately, and with the author's intended effect.
 Let me know if I can help you!